-Relevant types of receptor Significant harm Significant possibility of significant harm Property in the form of: Crops, including timber; Produce grown domestically, or on allotments, for consumption; Livestock; Other owned or domesticated animals; Wild animals which are subject of shooting or fishing rights For crops, a substantial diminution in yield or other substantial loss in their value resulting from death, disease or other physical damage.
+Relevant types of receptor Significant harm Significant possibility of Property in the form of: For crops, a substantial diminution in yield or other substantial loss in their value resulting from death, disease or other physical damage.
 For domestic pets, death, serious disease or serious physical damage.
 For other property on this category, a substantial loss in its value resulting from death, disease or other serious physical damage.
 Conditions would exist for considering that a significant possibility of significant harm exists to the relevant type of receptor where the LA considers that significant harm is more likely than not to result from the contaminant linkage in question, taking into account relevant information for that type of contaminant linkage, particularly in relation to the ecotoxicological effects of the contaminant.
 The LA should regard substantial loss in value as occurring only when a substantial proportion of the animals or crops are dead or otherwise no longer for their intended purpose.
 Food should be regarded as no longer fit for purpose when it fails to comply with the provisions of the Food Safety Act 1990.
 Where a diminution in yield or loss in value is caused by a contaminant linkage, a 20% diminution or loss should be regarded as a benchmark for what constitutes substantial diminution or loss.
-Referred to in the revised statutory guidance as "animal or crop effect" Property in the form of buildings.
-For this purpose, "building" means any structure or erection, and any part of a building including any part below ground level, but does not include plant or machinery Structural failure, substantial damage or substantial interference with any right of occupation.
+Referred to in the revised statutory guidance as "animal or Property in the form of buildings.
+For this purpose, "building" means any structure or erection, and any part of a building including any part below ground level, but does not include plant or machinery crop effect" Structural failure, substantial damage or substantial interference with any right of occupation.
 The LA should regard substantial damage or substantial Conditions would exist for considering that a significant possibility of significant harm exists to the relevant types of receptor where the LA considers that significant harm is more likely than not comprised in a building, or buried services such as sewers, water pipes or electricity cables interference as occurring when any part of the building ceases to be capable of being used for the purpose for which it is or was intended.